pandigresik/easyAPI/README.md

 ## Installation & setup

-- [X] clone this repository `git clone https://github.com/pandigresik/easyAPI.git`
+- clone this repository `git clone https://github.com/pandigresik/easyAPI.git`
-- [X] `cd easyAPI`
+- `cd easyAPI`
-- [X] `composer install` to install dependency this application
+- `composer install` to install dependency this application
+- change your `secret` key in `app/Config/Services.php` on line 22
-- [X] `php spark serve` to run this application, default you can open this address http://localhost:8080 on your browser
+- `php spark serve` to run this application, default you can open this address http://localhost:8080 on your browser
-- [X] Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.
+- Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.

 ## Generate REST API
-- [X] `php spark api:generate`
+- `php spark api:generate`
 after that, system will ask you table name will generate that REST API.
 We can choose one table or all, if we want generate all write `all` or write one table name exist in your database
 If there is no error, system will generate for you controller, model and entity file.
-- [X] Last you must add new route will display in last command.
+- Last you must add new route will display in last command to `app/Config/Routes.php`.
-- [X] Generate api.yaml using command `./vendor/bin/openapi -o ./public/assets/api.yaml ./app` to show API docs using swagger
+- Generate api.yaml using command `./vendor/bin/openapi -o ./public/assets/api.yaml ./app` to show API docs using swagger
 - [X] Open API documentation in http://localhost:8080/swagger

+## Video demo installation
+[![Install easyAPI](http://img.youtube.com/vi/82tYxswCU0I/0.jpg)](http://www.youtube.com/watch?v=82tYxswCU0I "Install easyAPI")

 ## Preview

-[![Install easyAPI](http://img.youtube.com/vi/82tYxswCU0I/0.jpg)](http://www.youtube.com/watch?v=82tYxswCU0I "Install easyAPI")
 ![API Docs Preview](preview/apidocs.png)

+## Todo
+- [X] create demo video testing using swagger
+- [X] create example using this application

 ## Copyright